jenkinsci/subversion-plugin/docs/kerberos-auth.md

 you will immediately see a red error message, in case your configuration does not work.

-Note for slave: the authentication test every time will return an error.
+Note for agent: the authentication test every time will return an error.
-It looks like that this test is initiated on the master and not on the slave.
-Just run a job on the slave and check the log.
+It looks like that this test is initiated on the master and not on the agent.
+Just run a job on the agent and check the log.

 # Troubleshooting